MayasaAlharbi/Project_for_publiching/README.md

 *Overview*

 •	A Stored Procedure (SP) :

 is a programmable unit that performs operations on the database.
 It can execute CRUD actions (INSERT/UPDATE/DELETE/SELECT), manage transactions, and return result sets or output parameters.
 Called with EXEC or EXECUTE.

 •	A Function (UDF — User Defined Function) :

   returns a single value (Scalar) or a table (Table-valued).
 It’s used inside SQL expressions like SELECT, WHERE, or JOIN.
 Functions are pure — they shouldn’t modify database state (no INSERT/UPDATE/DELETE in T-SQL functions).

 *When i use it*

 You should use a Stored Procedure when:
-	•	You need to modify or manage data (for example, running INSERT or UPDATE commands).
+	-You need to modify or manage data (for example, running INSERT or UPDATE commands).
-	•	You want to control transactions (using BEGIN TRAN, COMMIT, or ROLLBACK).
+    -You want to control transactions (using BEGIN TRAN, COMMIT, or ROLLBACK).
-	•	You need to return multiple result sets.
+	-You need to return multiple result sets.
-	•	You’re performing complex operations like maintenance or batch processes.
+	-You’re performing complex operations like maintenance or batch processes.

 You should use a Function when:
 	•	You need reusable logic inside a query.